pablos123/environment/README.md

 I resigned from the battle for visual consistency a long time ago, it is not worth it.

 I use the latest stable release of Debian headless.
+I run this setup after a fresh Debian headless install.

 ---

-After a fresh Debian headless install:

 With `root`.
 ```bash